victor-gp/cmd-help-sublime-syntax/README.md

 This syntax is included with `bat` since version 0.21.0.

-If you have an older version of `bat` or you want the latest version of `cmd-help`, you can [add it as a custom syntax](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions).
-Just copy [this file](./syntaxes/cmd-help.sublime-syntax).
+If you have an older version of `bat` or you want the latest version of `cmd-help`, you can [add it as a new syntax](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions).
+You should copy [this file](./syntaxes/cmd-help.sublime-syntax).

 To check that everything works, run `git --help | bat -plhelp`